wcai49/CrossMetaTrade/README.md

  ## Tech stacks for each steps:

  - Game play

  1. Unity for game development, character control, multi-player synchronization;
  2. Blender for simple modeling works;

  - Browser platform

- To let our game running in the Browser, we will need a Frontend project.
-Thus, we will be using React to build a web application which built by Unity's WebGL support and runs our game in the Browser.
+ 1. To let our game running in the Browser, we will need a Frontend project.
+Thus, we will be using React to build a web application;
+ 2. The game will be built in WebGL which is supported by Unity.
+WebGL allows our game to be run in the Browser.

  - Backend Server

  1. For the main game, choose Photon as our Game Server.
 If we have more time/members later, will consider write our own game server;
  2. Will publish React Project on GitHub so that people could enter the Meta Space through public URL;

  - Others

- 1. Will use Unity's Agora Video SDK for Voice chat system.
+ 1. Unity's Agora Video SDK for Voice chat system.